 14. Stay Up to Electrical Code

 All wet or damp locations, including the bathroom, must be fitted with a GFCI outlet in order to meet the National Electrical Code.
 A GFCI (ground fault circuit interrupter) shuts off the electric power when necessary to protect people from electric shock.
+An inspection by a reliable electrician will let you know if your bathroom outlets are up to code.
 Ensure your home is fitted with GFCIs and test them monthly to ensure they are in working order.

 15. Clean your Bathroom Daily